How to Choose your Neapolitan Mastiff!

-Who is suited to this breed?
+Who is suited to the Neapolitan Mastiff?

-Male or female?
+Male or female Neapolitan Mastiff?

 This breed can be dominant and this especially applies to males!

-!
 A dominant alpha male can be very tough case indeed.
 Neutering can settle it down somewhat but may not solve all problems.

 The Neapolitan Mastiff needs early socialization and obedience training whether male or female to alleviate future problems.
 This is very important!

 Many owners will find a female Neo cleaner (not marking its territory on every available occasion) and easier to handle with a more relaxed/submissive disposition.
 This would make for a possible better family choice, while the male as a courageous guardian.

 The male being noticeably bigger as a rule, highlights better the true Neo traits, which is a big draw card for some.
 Some males may get up to 90kg (200lbs) as big Marco below.

 Basically it is just a matter of personal choice.
 Often there can be white on the tips of their toes and a patch on the chest.

 -Blue (often referred to as grey and the most common and popular color)-Black-Brown (known as tawny or mahogany.
 Very rare and more expensive)

 These colors can have some brindle through them also, where the coat is streaked, not a solid color.

 Often conformation (shape) is overlooked and color and markings take preference.
 However, conformation is very important and here are some traits to notice when buying your puppy (Although changing fast at a young age, these early traits are likely to be carried through).

 A downside to this wrinkle is that more care and cleaning is required by the owner and it can lead to problems such as cherry eye (the eye tissue protrudes more than normal and becomes red and inflamed).
-A short muzzle

 Early large size can also have a downside as too much weight on the legs and hips at this important growing stage can lead to problems such as dysplacia later (HD/ED).

 People will buy this breed to show, guard, breed or just as a family pet.
 Regardless of purpose, it pays to get a Neo true to the breed standards and attractive.

 This is one breed where there is quite a difference between top and bottom shelf and there is no shortage of not so good looking dogs out there unfortunately.
 It is neither a cheap dog to buy nor care for.

 I hope this helps your decision?
 If still unsure or ready to get your dog, Contact Euro Puppy and check out our Neapolitan Mastiff puppies for sale!